Altaflux/agent-mimir/README.md

 4. In the .env file set the your OpenAI key in `AGENT_OPENAI_API_KEY` and in `AGENT_OPENAI_MODEL` the model you want to use.
 5. Start the agent by running `npm run start`

+### How to use
+It is important to tell the agent every time it has completed a task the phrase `task complete`.
+This will erease its task's memory.
+This is useful to keep the number of tokens small.

 ## Customizing Agents